Gender-affirming surgery: Sexuality

-Looking specifically at transsexual people's genital sensitivities, both trans men and trans women are capable of maintaining their genital sensitivities after SRS.
+Looking specifically at transsexual people's genital sensitivities, both trans men and trans women are capable of maintaining their genital sensitivities after gender-affirming surgery.
 However, these are counted upon the procedures and surgical tricks which are used to preserve the sensitivity.
-Considering the importance of genital sensitivity in helping transsexual individuals to avoid unnecessary harm or injuries to the genitals, allowing trans men to obtain an erection by inserting a penile implant after phalloplasty, the ability for transsexual people to experience erogenous and tactile sensitivity in their reconstructed genitals is one of the essential objectives surgeons want to achieve in SRS.
-Moreover, studies have also found that the critical procedure for genital sensitivity maintenance and achieving orgasms after phalloplasty is to preserve both the clitoris hood and the clitoris underneath the reconstructed phallus.
+Considering the importance of genital sensitivity in helping transsexuals to avoid unnecessary harm or injury to the genitals, allowing trans men to obtain erection by inserting a penile implant after phalloplasty, the ability of trans people to experience erogenous and tactile sensitivity in their reconstructed genitals is one of the essential objectives surgeons want to achieve in gender-affirming surgery.
+Moreover, studies have also found that the critical procedure for genital sensitivity maintenance and achieving orgasm after phalloplasty is to preserve both the clitoral hood and the clitoris underneath the reconstructed phallus.

-Erogenous sensitivity is measured by the capabilities to reach orgasms in genital sexual activities, like masturbation and intercourse.
-Many studies reviewed that both trans men and trans women have reported an increase of orgasms in both sexual activities, implying the possibilities to maintain or even enhance genital sensitivity after SRS.
+Erogenous sensitivity is measured by the abilities to reach orgasm in genital sexual activities, like masturbation and intercourse.
+Many studies reviewed that both trans men and trans women have reported an increase of orgasms in both sexual activities, implying the possibilities to maintain or even enhance genital sensitivity after gender-affirming surgery.

-The majority of the transsexual individuals have reported enjoying better sex lives and improved sexual satisfaction after sex reassignment surgery.
+Most trans persons report enjoying better sex lives and improved sexual satisfaction after gender-affirming surgery.
 The enhancement of sexual satisfaction was positively related to the satisfaction of new primary sex characteristics.
-Before undergoing SRS, transsexual patients possessed unwanted sex organs which they were eager to remove.
+Before gender-affirming surgery, trans patients had unwanted sex organs which they were eager to remove.
 Hence, they were not enthusiastic about engaging in sexual activity.
-Transsexual individuals who have undergone SRS are more satisfied with their bodies and experienced less stress when participating in sexual activity.
+Transsexual individuals who have undergone gender-affirming surgery are more satisfied with their bodies and experienced less stress when participating in sexual activity.